SakshamAgrawall/Wisflux_Assessment/README.md

 ## assessment-1

-in this assessment we make a simple document file using html
+in this assessment i make a simple document file using html

 ## assessment-2

-in this assessment we styling the Html file by using CSS which we made in assessment-1
+in this assessment i styling the Html file by using CSS which we made in assessment-1

+## assessment-3

+in this assessment solve problem by using JavaScript